-You can build customer Journeys by clicking on the Journey option from the left menu bar.
+You can build customer Journeys by clicking on the Automations option from the left menu bar.
 A journey can be one or a collection of workflows that you can create to automatically target contacts, using a simple drag and drop workflow designer.

 If you are building a journey from scratch, you can click on Blank Journey.
 This would take you to the journey editor mode.
 On that screen, you can name your Journey in the top, and to the left, you can find your Triggers and Actions elements.